sergeyprokudin/smplpix/README.md

 ## License

 This library is licensed under the MIT-0 License.
 See the LICENSE file.
-The Model & Software may not be used for pornographic purposes or to generate pornographic material whether commercial or not.
+The library may not be used for pornographic purposes or to generate pornographic material whether commercial or not.